 How to Develop Strong Media Lists

-It’s important to develop a media list of who will receive your news and how you’ll approach every blogger, journalist, editor, producer and influencer that you want to spread your brand story.
+It’s essential to develop a media list of who will receive your news and how you’ll approach every blogger, journalist, editor, producer, and influencer to that you want to spread your brand story.

 Figure out your target audience: Research everything about your audience.
 Learn what they’re interested in and how they enjoy consuming information.
-Do they use television, blogs, newspapers, websites, magazines or videos?
+For example, do they use television, blogs, newspapers, websites, magazines, or videos?

 Take the time to understand how often each media outlet produces new content.
-For example, a magazine might publish monthly while a blog may publish daily posts.
-This is important so you understand lead times and when your story will land in front of your audience.
+For example, a magazine might publish monthly, while a blog may publish daily posts.
+Understanding lead times and when your story lands in front of your audience is essential.

-Find the contact details of each person so you have the opportunity to pitch them directly.
-You won’t get anywhere if you send your pitch or media release to general email inboxes.
-Many media outlet sites list staff members and their email addresses on the Contact or Company page.
+Please find the contact details of each person so you have the opportunity to pitch them directly.
+You won’t get anywhere if you send your pitch or media release to general email inboxes: many media outlet sites list staff members and their email addresses on the Contact or Company page.

-Get organized: Use an excel sheet, for example, to organize your media list into a database.
-Use columns for media outlet, contact person, email address, phone number and job title.
+Get organized: Use an excel sheet, for example, to manage your media list in a database.
+Use columns for a media outlet, contact person, email address, phone number, and job title.

 Keep the list updated: Media contacts often change jobs or roles inside their organization.
-Read industry news so you’re aware of changes taking place.
-This will keep you informed when new media outlets launch or existing outlets shut down.
+Read industry news, so you’re aware of changes taking place.
+This will inform you when new media outlets launch or existing outlets shut down.